transbioZI/BioMM/README.md

 ## Tutorial

+BioMM has been incorporated into the [Bioconductor (version 3.10; R 3.6)](http://www.bioconductor.org/packages/devel/bioc//html/BioMM.html).
 The detailed instructions on how to use this package are explained in this [vignette](https://bioconductor.org/packages/devel/bioc/vignettes/BioMM/inst/doc/BioMMtutorial.html).

 ## Citation